-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December [], 2023 to our Secretary at 2380 Conejo Spectrum Street, Suite 200, Thousand Oaks, CA 91320, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2024 Annual Meeting of Stockholders is held before May 1, 2024 or after June 30, 2024, then the deadline is a reasonable amount of time prior to the date we print and mail the Notice for the 2024 Annual Meeting of Stockholders.
-If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials, the proposal must be received by our Secretary not later than the close of business on March 2, 2024 nor earlier than the close of business on February 1, 2024; provided, however, that if our 2024 Annual Meeting of Stockholders is held before May 1, 2024 or after June 30, 2024, then the proposal must be received no earlier than the close of business on the 120th day prior to such meeting and not later than the close of business on the later of the 90th day prior to such meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 9, 2023 to our Secretary at 2380 Conejo Spectrum Street, Suite 200, Thousand Oaks, CA 91320, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2024 Annual Meeting of Stockholders is held before May 1, 2024 or after June 30, 2024, then the deadline is a reasonable amount of time prior to the date we print and mail the Notice for the 2024 Annual Meeting of Stockholders.
+If you wish to submit a proposal (including a director nomination) that is not to be included in next year's proxy materials, the proposal must be received by our Secretary not later than the close of business on March 2, 2024 nor earlier than the close of business on February 1, 2024; provided, however, that if our 2024 Annual Meeting of Stockholders is held before May 1, 2024 or after June 30, 2024, then the deadline is a reasonable amount of time prior to be included in next year's proxy materials, the proposal must be received by our Secretary not later than the close of business on March 2, 2024 nor earlier than the close of business on February 1, 2024; provided, however, that if our 2024 Annual Meeting of Stockholders is held before May 1, 2024 or after June 30, 2024, then the proposal must be received no earlier than the close of business on the 120th day prior to such meeting and not later than the close of business on the later of the 90th day prior to such meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
 You are also advised to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.